CyrilSharma/CS180-Project4/README.md

 ## Testing

-All of the testing can be found in Tests.md and TestManageAccount.md
+All of the testing can be found in Tests.md

 ## AccountInterfaceClient